Groups

 -

-Control data visibility — Groups are the assignment target for access filters.
-When an access filter is assigned to a group, every member of that group has their queries automatically filtered.
+Control data visibility — Groups are the assignment target for access policies.
+When an access policy is assigned to a group, every member of that group has their queries automatically filtered.

 Permission grants from groups are additive — they can only give members more permissions, never fewer.
 A member’s effective permissions are the union of: